ChristyHorn14/HNTB/README.md

 ```
 python hntb_gen.py --config ./config/YourConfig.yaml --generate ppt
 ````
+- This file with save to the Outputs folder in your HNTB folder

 # VSCode helpful actions:
 - `command + /`: will turn code into comments